Paid traffic is a great option for affiliate marketers looking to grow their business quickly and make commissions at scale.

 The good news is, if you have experience with Facebook (or you followed along in our Facebook Ads tutorial above), then you’ll be right at home with YouTube Ads – YouTube Ads setup process will feel super similar to Facebook!

-What’s important to remember here is that creative is VERY different!
 With YouTube ads, we obviously have to focus on video, and more specifically pre-roll ads, as opposed to the static ads common on Facebook.
 (We’ll go into more detail on that in the creative section below.)

 For now, let’s talk about the steps of creating a YouTube Ad.